The Early Church

 Paul opposes idolatry at Athens and gains some converts before moving on to Corinth.
 Here he meets Aquila and Priscilla who invite him to stay with them.
 Encouraged by Silas and Timothy now joining him, he teaches to the Jews that Jesus is the Christ, but is opposed and so turns his attention to the Gentiles.
 Paul has a dream one night in which he is greatly encouraged by God, and consequently remains in Corinth for eighteen months.
 It is during his time at Corinth that Paul writes his epistles to the Thessalonians, and perhaps the Galatians.

-The Jews rise against Paul and take him before Gallio, the deputy of Achaia, in an attempt to have him convicted, but their cause is dismissed as it is solely a Jewish concern.
+The Jews rise against Paul and take him before the deputy Gallio, accusing him of persuading men to worship God contrary to the law.
+This attempt to have him convicted fails when Gallio dismisses it as solely a Jewish concern.

 Some time after this, Paul takes his leave of the brethren at Corinth and sails to Syria, accompanied by Priscilla and Aquila as far as Ephesus.
 From Ephesus he goes to Jerusalem for Passover before returning to Antioch.